What’s a Software Development Environment

 php.ini file on a browser by calling the

 phpinfo() function.
-In the myfirstwebsite above, create a new PHP file called phpinfo.php that contains the following PHP script using a text editor:
+In the myfirstwebsite sub-directory of the htdocs directory, create a new PHP file called phpinfo.php that contains the following PHP script using a text editor:

 <?php phpinfo(); ?>